Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization: : Advancing by BLO

 It is clear from \eqref{eq: SGD_fast_BAT} that to train a robust model, {\FBAT} can be decomposed into the regular {\FAT} update (\textit{i.e.}, the term multiplied by $\alpha_1$) and the additional update that involves {\IG}, (\textit{i.e.}, the term multiplied by $\alpha_2$).
 To implement {\FBAT}, we highlight some key hyper-parameter setups that are different from {\FAT} \citep{Wong2020Fast} and {\FATGA} \citep{andriushchenko2020understanding}.

-\paragraph{Remark on implementation details} In what follows, we discuss the practical setups of hyperparameters used in Fast-BAT; see more details and empirical justifications in Appendix\,\ref{app: experiment_setting}.
-In Sec.\,\ref{sec: exp_setup}, we will show that a proper $\alpha_2$ helps mitigate catastrophic overfitting.
-In practice, we set $\alpha_2/\lambda = 0.1 \alpha_1$ (see Table\,\ref{tab: lambda_sensitivity} for empirical justifications).
-To specify the linearization point $\mathbf z$ in \eqref{eq: prob_biLevel_lin}, we investigate two types of linearization schemes: (1) the random constant linearization (uniformly random linearization and random corner linearization) and (2) the $1$-step perturbation warm-up-based linearization ($1$-step sign-based PGD and $1$-step PGD w/o sign).
-We consider these linearization schemes since they have computational complexities up to the one-step attack generation.
-Empirically, we find that {\FBAT} using ``$1$-step PGD w/o sign" leads to the best defensive performance; see justification in Table\,\ref{tab: linearization_sensitivity}.
+\paragraph{Remark on implementation details} Next, we discuss the practical setups used in Fast-BAT (more details in Appendix\,\ref{app: experiment_setting}). {First, $1/\lambda$ serves as the attack step size as shown in \eqref{eq: sol_linear}.
+We refer readers to Table \ref{tab: lambda_sensitivity} for a sensitivity analysis of $\lambda$.
+In Fast-BAT, the hyperparameter $\alpha_2$ is newly introduced, and is set differently from $\alpha_1$ so as to control the descent error associated with the coupled second-order/first-order stochastic derivatives, \textit{i.e.}, the $\alpha_2$-term in \eqref{eq: SGD_fast_BAT}.} In Sec.\,\ref{tab: lambda_sensitivity}, we show that a proper $\alpha_2$ helps mitigate catastrophic overfitting.
+In practice, we set $\alpha_2/\lambda = 0.1 \alpha_1$.
+To specify the linearization point $\mathbf z$ in \eqref{eq: prob_biLevel_lin}, we investigate two types of linearization schemes: (1) the random constant linearization (random uniform and random corner linearization) and (2) the $1$-step perturbation warm-up-based linearization ($1$-step sign-based and $1$-step w/o sign PGD).
+These linearization schemes have computational complexities up to the one-step attack generation.
+Empirically, we find that {\FBAT} using ``$1$-step PGD w/o sign" leads to the best defensive performance (see Table\,\ref{tab: linearization_sensitivity}).
 We follow this experiment setup in the sequel.

-\paragraph{Remark on convergence analysis} We prove the convergence of {\FBAT} in Appendix\,\ref{sec: convergence}.
-It is worth mentioning that the main analysis difficulty lies in the last term of the model updating rule \eqref{eq: SGD_fast_BAT}, which involves two coupled derivatives built upon the same mini-batch.
+\paragraph{Remark on convergence analysis} In Appendix\,\ref{sec: convergence}, we prove that under some assumptions on the gradient bias, Fast-BAT converges to a first-order stationary point or its small neighborhood in the rate of $\mathcal{O} (1/\sqrt{T})$, where $T$ is the iteration number of model updates.
+The main analysis difficulty lies in the last term of the model updating rule \eqref{eq: SGD_fast_BAT}, which involves two coupled derivatives built upon the same mini-batch.